-One of the biggest failings of the audio/video press is that we don’t do enough to present equipment in the context of a system that people might actually want to buy.
-Reviewing the Magnepan LRS or Q Acoustics 3030i loudspeakers is a pointless exercise if we don’t explain how to build a system around them.
+Reviewing products like the Magnepan LRS, or Q Acoustics 3050i is a pointless exercise if we don’t explain how to build a system around them.

 You have to create a path for people who are new.
 And it has to be a reasonable one.

-Does It benefit the reader and industry more to discuss $500 products or $50,000 components?
+Does it benefit the reader and industry more to discuss $800 products or $50,000 components?

 As much as we enjoy reviewing state-of-the-art products (because who wants to review a Prius when you can spend time with a Porsche) that very few people on the planet can afford, there needs to be greater focus on the products that might help increase the size of the base – who might eventually have the money to buy much better products.

-My listening priorities as a 51 year-old Orthodox Jewish man with 3 kids in private school and college are not the same as a 25 year-old living in an apartment (or parent’s basement…time to get out).
+My listening priorities as a 52 year-old with 3 kids in private school and college are not the same as a 25 year-old living in an apartment (or parent’s basement…time to get out).

 We agree, however, on one important concept; we both want to enjoy the music that we love with the highest level of sound quality that we can afford.